List of NBA career games played leaders

 This is a list of basketball players who are the leaders in career regular season games played in the National Basketball Association (NBA).
 (Note: Does not include NBA playoff games or games played in the American Basketball Association for players who played in the ABA prior to merging with the NBA.)

-Statistics accurate as of November 18, 2025.
+Games played leaders

-Robert Parish has played the most regular season games in NBA history.
+LeBron James has played the most regular season games in NBA history.

-A.C.
-Green played 1,278 regular season games, including an NBA record 1,192 consecutive games.
+A. C. Green played 1,278 regular season games, including an NBA record 1,192 consecutive games.